twolfson/ecma-scopes/README.md

 Listing of block and lexical scope names for ECMAScript AST

+// TODO: After development, move .js back to .json
+// TODO: Consider generation function if it is a complex list that requires commenting

 ## Getting Started
 Install the module with: `npm install ecma-scopes`